This post has been updated.

-California is currently experiencing its largest fire on record, but you're not alone if you feel like you've heard this story before.
-The state is so parched that massive fires pop up all the time, and climate change isn’t helping.
-In the last few years huge swaths have dried up, burst into flames, and left blackened land behind.
+Unfortunately, a lot of this has become a regular occurrence for Californians.
+The state has been so parched that massive fires pop up all the time, and climate change isn’t helping.
+In the last few years huge swaths have dried up, burst into flames, and left blackened land to try to recover.

 Most of California’s hottest fires have burned since 2000—13 out of 20 total—as higher temperatures have made wildfires increasingly likely and destructive.
-Just in the last five years, this is how much of the state has gone up in flames:
+Just in the last five years, this is how much of the state has burned.

 “California is built to burn, and burn explosively,” Stephen Pyne, a fire historian and professor at Arizona State University’s School of Life Sciences, told Popular Science.
 The dry heat, the droughts, the expanses of land that actually rely on regular wildfires to regenerate—it’s a deadly recipe.